Skip to content

 The Magic Numbers

-Windows 11 alt codes are special number combinations you can type to quickly add symbols and characters to your text.
-To use them, hold down the Alt key, type the specific number code for the symbol you want, and then release the Alt key.
-For example, Alt+0169 gives you the copyright symbol ©.
+Windows 11 Alt Codes are special number combinations you can type to add symbols and characters to your text.
+Hold down the Alt key, type the number code for the symbol you want, then release the Alt key.
+For instance, holding Alt and typing 0169 gives you the copyright symbol ©.

 • Alt + 0169 for the copyright symbol (©)